Metroid: Samus Returns: Release

-The project was revealed during Nintendo's Treehouse livestream at the Electronic Entertainment Expo 2017 held in June and was released for the Nintendo 3DS handheld game console on 15 September.
+The project was revealed during Nintendo's Treehouse livestream at the Electronic Entertainment Expo 2017 held on June 13, and was released for the Nintendo 3DS handheld game console on 15 September.
 A special edition version of the game includes a reversible cover and a soundtrack CD called Samus Archives, featuring 25 tracks from numerous Metroid games including Samus Returns.
 A European Legacy Edition version also includes a soundtrack CD, alongside a 40-page art book, a Morph Ball keyring, an S-marked pin badge, a download code for Metroid II, and a steelbook designed in the likeness of a Game Boy cartridge.
 Two Amiibo figurines were released alongside the game; one figurine is of Samus kneeling in the pose shown on the cover art of Metroid II, while the other is of a Metroid creature that has escaped containment.
 A special "Samus Edition" of the New Nintendo 3DS XL console was also released alongside the game.